 Indeed, the above-mentioned initiatives gather hundreds of companies committing to take concrete, quantifiable actions on climate change.
 Increasingly we see that climate change leaders also are industry performance leaders.
 This is illustrated in the recent report on Energy Transition & Profitability authored by Capgemini and The Climate Group/RE100.
 The study analysed 3,500 companies from eight main industry sectors including 122 members of RE100.
 In all sectors the RE100 members consistently outperformed their peers on financial KPIs.

-Accelerating the transition to renewable power is central to reversing climate change.
+Accelerating the transition to renewable power is central to reverse climate change.
 Thousands of companies act and are switching to renewables for their own electricity consumption.
-Recognizing that emissions located in the supply chain are on average 4 times as high as those from direct operations, supply chain focus is increasing.
+Recognising that emissions located in the supply chain are on average 5.5 times as high as those from direct operations, supply chain focus is increasing.
 Through the Science Based Targets Initiative (SBT) close to 500 companies now have supply chain reduction targets.
 CDP’s Supply Chain has 115 program members with more than 11,000 suppliers engaged to take emission reduction actions.

 ECOHZ launches a Supply Chain Portal for Renewable Energy